 You can confirm your registration status on this website by going to Am I Registered? where you will select one of three methods for conducting your search.
 You can base your search on: 1. your Voter Unique Identifier (VUID), which appears on your voter registration certificate; 2. your Texas driver's license number, if you provided it when you applied for voter registration; or 3. your first and last name.
 Or, you can call the voter registrar’s office in the county where you reside.

-I’m not registered, but want to vote in the March 1, 2016 Primary Election; how can I be sure that I’m registered in time to vote?
+I’m not registered, but want to vote in the May 24, 2016 Primary Runoff Election; how can I be sure that I’m registered in time to vote?

 Your voter registration becomes effective 30 days after it is submitted (and accepted*) by the county voter registrar.
 The county office will then put your name on the voter registration list, generate your voter certificate, and mail it to you.
 Once received, be sure to read the information on the back of the certificate, sign by the X on the "front" of the card (the orange area) and keep your voter card in a safe place.

 *If your original application is missing required information, you will receive a notice in the mail and have a deadline to respond to the notice.